Ninth Grade Homeschooling Overview

 - Top Ten Tips for Homeschooling Ninth Grade

 If you are looking ahead to college, one of the most important facets of your high school homeschool years will be keeping an accurate high school transcript.
 Unless you are enrolling your ninth grader in a virtual or online school, this important document is the responsibility of the homeschool parent.
 LetsHomeschoolHighschool.com hosts valuable advice for creating and organizing a homeschool transcript.

-A typical course of study for ninth grade homeschoolers includes English 1, Algebra 1, and a high school level science and social studies course.
+A typical course of study for ninth grade homeschoolers includes English 1, Algebra 1, Biology and US History 1.
 In addition, many students homeschooling in 9th grade will take a physical education course, and at least one elective such as foreign language, fine arts, or career and technical education courses.

 Ten Tips for Homeschooling 9th Grade